-In the most basic sense, an intervertebral disc is a joint that connects two bones (vertebral bodies) in your spine, similar to how a knee joint connects two bones in your leg.
-Discs are highly specialized, however, and do not look like other joints.
+IN THE MOST basic sense, an intervertebral disc is part of each joint in your spine.
+It functions similar to cartilage within a knee joint, acting as a shock-absorbing unit and as well as providing flexibility to the spine.
 The interior of the disc (nucleus pulposis) is soft and spongy, made up of loose collagen fibers and water molecules.
 The exterior of the disc (annulus fibrosis) is a tough, fibrous rind that encloses the soft, gelatinous material inside.
-Together, they form a shock-absorbing unit linking vertebral bodies together and providing flexibility to the spine.

 The incidence of a herniated disc is about 5 to 20 cases per 1000 adults annually and is most common in people in their third to the fifth decade of life, with a male to female ratio of 2:1.

 A herniated disc (also called a slipped disc) results from damage to the joint that sits between the bones of the spine.
 When this happens, pieces from the disc’s soft interior can pop out, and impinge or irritate nearby nerves in the spinal column, resulting in pinched nerves, radiculopathy, or sciatica.

 Depending on location, a herniated disc can cause neck or back pain, but can also cause pain along the path of the nerve that is affected.
 Consequently, the pain of a herniated disc can be felt far away (in the arm or leg) rather than at the location where the herniation has occurred (neck or back).

 Even though herniated discs can cause a great deal of pain or discomfort, the vast majority heal by themselves.
 Conservative measures such as physical therapy can speed this process along, and epidural steroid injections can help alleviate the pain until the body has healed itself.
 It is only in rare instances that surgery is required to prevent or reverse permanent nerve damage.